-The aforementioned researcher Dr. Fred Kummerow spent his life championing the anti-trans fat cause.
-Kummerow wrote in his research publication:
+Aforementioned researcher Dr. Fred Kummerow spent his life championing the anti-trans fat cause.

 . . . we have switched from the consumption of saturated fats to polyunsaturated fats, which now are in almost everything that is consumed.
 Vegetables oils, partially hydrogenated fats, and fried foods are responsible for the persistently high rate of heart disease.
 The most effective way to prevent coronary heart disease and sudden death according to these conclusions is to eat fewer commercially fried foods, fewer polyunsaturated fats and to avoid partially hydrogenated fats.
 Conversely, we should eat more vegetables and fruit as a source of antioxidants.

-- They contain large amounts of omega-6 polyunsaturated fatty acids, which are harmful in excess.
+- “Vegetable” oils contain large amounts of omega-6 polyunsaturated fatty acids, which are harmful in excess.

 - Excessive consumption of “vegetable” oils leads to actual structural changes within our fat stores and cell membranes, which can accelerate the aging process (among other things).
-Think of all the money you could save on expensive skincare products if you limit your “vegetable” oil consumption!
+Think of all the money you’ll save on expensive skincare products when you limit your “vegetable” oil consumption!

 - “Vegetable” oils contribute to systemic and chronic inflammation.
 Systemic and chronic inflammation lead to diseases such as cardiovascular disease, arthritis, depression, and cancer.

-- Some contain massive amounts of trans fat (aka the dangerous fat).
+- Some “vegetable” oils contain massive amounts of trans fat (aka the suuuper dangerous fat)!